nexodus-io/nexodus/README.md

 ```

 ### Additional Features

-- This also provides multi-tenancy and overlapping CIDR IPv4 or IPv6 by providing the `--zone=zone-blue` or `--zone=zone-red`.
-These will be made more generic moving forward.
+- This also provides multi-tenancy and overlapping CIDR IPv4 or IPv6 by creating new zones and populating them via the agent switch `--zone=X` or `--zone=Y`.
 - You can also run the jaywalk command on one node and then run the exact same command and keys on a new node and the assigned address from the supervisor will move that peering
   from to the new machine you run it on along with updating the mesh as to the new endpoint address.
 - This can be run behind natted networks for remote spoke machines and do not require any incoming ports to be opened to the device.
 Only one side of the peering needs an open port